 Be sure to consider the Government’s wage subsidy and factor that into your proposal and decision making.
 The Government has made it clear that the purpose of the subsidy, is to support employers to keep people in employment during this period.
 Do you need to make staff redundant now, or can you hold the line and wait to see what happens?

-If you need help with putting together a proposal or with any other aspects of potential redundancy situations, please contact Grant Fraser in our Business Capability team at firstname.lastname@example.org or 021 229 4114.
+If you need help with putting together a proposal or with any other aspects of potential redundancy situations, please contact Claire George in the Sport NZ Business Capability team at firstname.lastname@example.org.

 Can I do these things at once?